k8rthik/linker/README.md

 - Works on Windows, macOS, and Linux
 - Platform-specific keyboard shortcuts (Cmd on Mac, Ctrl elsewhere)

+## Limitations & Future Ideas

+### Current Limitations
+- Desktop-only (no mobile app)
+- Local storage only (no cloud sync)
+- JSON-only import/export (no browser bookmark formats yet)

-## Potential Enhancements
+### Potential Enhancements
 - Browser extension for easier link capture
+- Tag system for better organization
-- Import from browser bookmarks
+- Import from browser bookmarks (HTML, CSV)
-- Export to various formats
+- Export to various formats (CSV, HTML, Markdown)
 - Basic analytics on link usage
+- Cloud sync capabilities

+## Contributing

+While this is primarily a personal project, suggestions and bug reports are welcome.
+Since this is a learning project, the focus is on clean, readable code rather than advanced features.

+## License

+This project is available for personal use and learning.
+Feel free to adapt it for your own needs.

+---

+*Created as a personal productivity tool and learning exercise in software architecture.
+While functional and reliable for personal use, this application is designed primarily for individual productivity rather than enterprise deployment.*